lukauskas/dgw/docs/index.rst

 - `--random-sample 1000` -- take only 1000 regions at random rather than full dataset (so it's faster).
 - `--prefix dgw_quickstart` -- prefix the output files with `dgw_quickstart`.
 - `-sb 12` -- use slanted band of size 12 to constrain the DTW distance.
+- `-normalise-pileups` -- divide all the regions in the dataset from the maximum value within that region in order to make the value of the largest pipleup in the data consistently equal to 1.

 Once you know what each parameter does, run the command.
 Due to randomness of `--random-sample` parameter, each run of DGW will produce different results.
 The sample output that I got is shown here with some commentary::